 Molluscum contagiosum is an infection of the skin.

-The virus can also spread from one part of a person's body to another area.
+- One part of a person's body to another area

 - Small, dome-shaped bumps with dimpling in center

 - Painless, but may be itchy or tender

 - Appear translucent, pearly or flesh-colored at first then may turn gray and drain

 - White or waxy substance in center of lesion

 - Usually multiple lesions in groups

 - Face, trunk, arms, and legs are common sites in children